Pinegrow/pg-vitepress-tailwindcss/docs/content/quick-start.md

 This is a starter template that pre-includes the [Pinegrow Vite Plugin](https://www.npmjs.com/package/@pinegrow/vitepress-module), [Pinegrow Tailwind CSS Plugin](https://www.npmjs.com/package/@pinegrow/tailwindcss-plugin) and other goodies for Vue Designer.

+This Awesome Static Site (which is also a single-page application) is powered by Vitepress and Tailwind CSS.
+This template demonstrates how a custom theme can be applied to an existing Vitepress site and easily designed in Vue Designer.
+It keeps the site within the 'docs' sub-folder and holds the Vitepress config, app entry, and custom theme within the standard '.vitepress' folder that comes with any Vitepress project.

 Demo - https://pg-vitepress-tailwindcss.netlify.app/

 ## Vue Designer